 Steve East’s professional appearances include classical guitar recitals at W.A Academy of Performing Arts; Hyde Park Festival; Albany Intimate Theatre; Anglican Church Denmark; and with world music bands Tierra and Elegant Gypsy in Mandurah and at The Fly by Night Club and Kulcha in Fremantle.
 He has performed at His Majesties Theatre Perth in Jesus Christ Superstar, Perth Entertainment Centre, The Octagon and Winthrop Hall UWA and Perth Concert Hall.
-Steve’s latest project has been to compose, arrange and record the music for the albums ‘Poetic’ and ‘Unspoken’.
+Steve teaches, composes and arranges music for ensembles and plays guitars on the albums ‘Poetic’ and ‘Unspoken’.

 Chris Harlow taught in the UK for several years after training in York and the Lake District.
 His poetry has been published in a variety of magazines, journals and newspapers including Quadrant, The Australian, LINQ and Mattoid.
 He has published three volumes of poetry: Arrivals & Departures (1984), The Ring Master Remembers (1986) and Waiting Games (2014).
 Chris now resides in Perth, WA, where he taught and gained a PhD from Murdoch University.
-Chris has written, directed and produced several plays in Australia and has recorded and performed a selection of his poems with Sinbad’s Caravan on the album 'Poetic'.
+Chris has written, directed and produced several plays in Australia and has recorded and performed a selection of his poems on the albums 'Poetic' and 'Supernaculum'.

 Rebeccah Moroney is a multi-instrumentalist who has been playing in cover bands in the metro and outer suburbs for the last 12 years.
 She studied flute at the WA Conservatorium of Music and UWA for 5 years graduating with a Bachelor of Music Education in 2004.
 Rebeccah has sung and played in a variety of ensembles and bands including Diablo, Free Radicals, Another Fine Mess, Hotplate Heaven and an all-girl group called Scarlett.
 For the past few years she has played in an acoustic duo where she concentrated on her singing and guitar playing.
 Although Rebeccah has been playing in cover bands for years, this is her first foray into a collaborative, original music ensemble and she is really enjoying the freshness, energy and camaraderie in Sinbad’s Caravan.